RS Runtime Security Observability + Control

 AWS ECS

-Deploy on ECS EC2 launch type for task-level runtime visibility and centralized investigation workflow.
+Deploy on ECS EC2 launch type for task-level runtime visibility.
+Each task definition ships with sensor sidecar for identical telemetry.

 Architecture diagram